Skip to main content

 Question 1: “Can you show me case studies with specific metrics from businesses similar to mine?”

 Red flag: “We have lots of happy clients but can’t share details due to confidentiality.”
-Legitimate agencies have some clients willing to be referenced.
-If none are, ask to speak directly with a past client.
+If zero clients will vouch for them, you’re probably the test case.

 Question 2: “What does your discovery process look like before you recommend anything?”

-• Where the manual work is and how much time it takes
+• Where manual work lives and how many hours it consumes weekly

-• What data lives in which systems and how they currently connect (or don’t)
+• What data sits in which systems and how (or whether) they connect

-• What success looks like to you and what metrics you’re tracking
+• What success looks like in metrics you already track

-Red flag: An agency that quotes a price or recommends specific tools in the first conversation without a process discovery phase.
-They’re selling you a generic solution before understanding your specific problem.
+Red flag: An agency that quotes a price or recommends specific tools in the first conversation without a discovery phase.
+They’re selling a generic solution before they understand your specific problem.

 Question 3: “Can you provide an ROI model before we start?”

-Red flag: An agency that can’t or won’t provide a specific ROI model before implementation.
+Red flag: An agency that can’t or won’t provide a specific ROI model.
 If they can’t predict the outcome, they can’t commit to delivering it.

 Question 4: “What does post-implementation support look like?”

 Red flag: “We hand over the documentation and you’re on your own.”
-A one-time build with no support sets you up for a system you can’t maintain when something goes wrong.
+A one-time build with no support sets you up to lose the investment the first time an integration breaks.

-Question 5: “Who actually builds the automation and will they be available for questions after launch?”
+Question 5: “Who actually builds this — and will they be available after launch?”

-Red flag: “Our team handles implementation” with no specific individual named.
-Accountability requires a person, not a team.
+Red flag: “Our team handles it” with no individual named.
+Accountability requires a person.

-Question 6: “What happens if the automation doesn’t deliver the projected results?”
+Question 6: “What happens if the automation misses its projected results?”

-Quality agencies stand behind their projections.
-The right answer includes a defined optimization period after launch, a commitment to adjust the implementation if metrics don’t meet projections, and clarity about what triggers a re-build versus a refinement.
+Answer capsule: Quality agencies stand behind their projections.
+The right answer includes a defined optimization period after launch, a commitment to adjust the build if metrics miss the model, and clear criteria separating a refinement from a rebuild.
+If they’re only accountable for deliverables, they’re not accountable for outcomes.

 Red flag: “We build what was specified.
 If results don’t match expectations, that’s a separate engagement.”
-If the agency isn’t accountable to outcomes, they’re accountable only to deliverables — and deliverables that don’t perform aren’t worth what you paid.
+Deliverables that don’t perform aren’t worth what you paid.

 Question 7: “Can you walk me through a technical decision you made for a client and why?”